reaperhulk/cidermill/README.md

 * Make an entirely GHA compatible default image by exploiting their [existing packer scripts](https://github.com/actions/runner-images/blob/main/images/macos/templates).
 Images from Cirrus use user "admin", where GHA expects `/Users/runner`.
 Our packer scripts create an empty `/Users/runner` to fool things like `setup-python`, but there's no guarantee of broad compatibility.

 This project was built to fit the needs of [PyCA](https://github.com/pyca).
 Thanks to njs for the assistance with trio!

+### FAQ
+**How do I delete the old runners from GitHub?**
+GitHub automatically cleans up ephemeral runners one day after they last connected.

+**How do I make a GitHub application and what permissions does it need?**
+The [actions-runner-controller](https://github.com/actions/actions-runner-controller) folks have [good documentation](https://github.com/actions/actions-runner-controller/blob/2e406e3aefa8dad6e2b8926a3bbc51b613aa1af1/docs/authenticating-to-the-github-api.md) about the permissions required along with some links.